valeriupredoi/testing_PyActiveStorage/README.md

 ## Kerchunk-based engine: 64 HDF5 chunks

 - see specific code used, and timing results in https://github.com/valeriupredoi/PyActiveStorage/issues/191 with a TL;DR beow
-- time to run optimized Kerchunk-based engine: 10s via max 100 threads
+- time to run optimized Kerchunk-based engine:
+  - single Reductionist machine: 10s via max 100 client threads
+  - 3x Reductionist machines: 9s via max 100 client threads
+  - bear in mind time via Kerchunk (`_via_kerchunk()`) is 5-6s flat, so 50-60% of total runtime
 - time to run optimized Kerchunk-based engine: 25s via max 1 (one) thread

 Chunks times (time to run each `_process_chunk()` instance; that includes internal slicing/indexing and external Reductionist) and sizes analysis shows the following: